Billy Davis (American football coach): Ohio State

 In December 2016, Davis was hired by Ohio State as their linebackers coach.
 All of Davis's starting linebackers have had opportunities in the NFL.
 Chris Worley (Cincinnati Bengals), Jerome Baker (Miami Dolphins), Dante Booker (Arizona Cardinals) and Malik Harrison (Baltimore Ravens).
 During his two seasons, Ohio State finished 25-3 winning two Big 10 Championship Games.

 Arizona Cardinals (second stint)

 On January 11, 2019, Davis was hired by the Arizona Cardinals as their linebackers coach under defensive coordinator Vance Joseph and head coach Kliff Kingsbury.
 In 2019, linebacker Jordan Hicks recorded a career best 150 tackles, 3rd highest in the NFL for the 2019 season.
 Hicks also had an NFL best, 9 games with 10 or more tackles.
 In the 2019 also, Davis coached Chandler Jones to a career best/franchise record 19 sacks, 8 forced fumbles and 7 strip-sacks season earning Jones the First Team All Pro and Pro Bowl selection.
 Jones was also named the NFC Defensive Player of the Year and runner up for the NFL Defensive Player of the Year.In 2020, both Jordan Hicks and De'Vondre Campbell eclipsed 100 plus tackles for the 2020 season.

+Houston Texans

+On February 28, 2024, the Texans hired Davis to be their new linebacker coach replacing Chris Kiffin.